restlessmedia/truss/README.md

 truss
 =====

-A simple data binding library for elements using javascript
+A simple data binding library for elements using javascript.